 No. Suboxone or Subutex should only be used with an exit plan clearly spelled out before the drug is prescribed.
 The exit plan must be created by both a licensed chemical dependency therapist and a psychiatrist or medical doctor.
 Due to its high potential for abuse and mild euphoric sensations, Suboxone and/or Subutex should be used for a period of 7 to 30 days, never longer.
 Dr. Steven R. Scanlan, a board-certified psychiatrist by the American Academy of Psychiatry and Neurology and board-certified in addiction medicine by the American Board of Addiction Medicine says, “I have found that the optimal time to have someone on Suboxone is between 20 and 25 days, tapering down on the medication every few days.”
-Dr. Scanlon insists that Suboxone only be used in combination with chemical dependency counseling warns that although the drug is great in the short term it also cause for alarm since Suboxone is 25- 40 times more potent than morphine.
-Over an extended period of 45 days to multiple years Suboxone and Subutex will start to cause the same long term effects to found with long-term opiate abuse.
+Dr. Scanlon insists that Suboxone only be used in combination with chemical dependency counseling.
+He warns that although the drug is great in the short term, there is also cause for alarm since Suboxone is 25- 40 times more potent than morphine.
+Over an extended period of 45 days to multiple years, Suboxone and Subutex will start to cause the same long term effects found with long-term opiate abuse.
 Furthering the conclusion supported by this treatment center that Suboxone should never be used for more than 30 days and in almost all cases, much less than that.

 What Suboxone and Subutex Do Not Do